pinpt/react/README.md

 ## Read the docs

-[Check out the docs](react.preview.pinpoint.com/) for detailed implementation guides.
+[Check out the docs](https://react-docs.preview.pinpoint.com/) for detailed implementation guides.
+You can also play with the [Interactive Storybook](https://react.preview.pinpoint.com/)

 ## Local Dev